 This Old-Fashioned Vegan Stew is thick, hearty, and comforting.
-It's loaded with tons of veggies and smothered in a thick, creamy broth base.
-This vegan stew is great for dinner and tastes delicious reheated the next day.
+It's loaded with tons of veggies and smothered in a thick, creamy, savory broth.
+This vegan stew is great for dinner and tastes delicious reheated the next day too.

 This vegan stew is loaded with carrots, celery, potatoes, mushrooms, peas, and more.
+This has quickly become one of my all time favorite vegan stews.
 Give it a try and let me know how you enjoy it!